November 16, 2017

 - Heuristics: We can use rules of thumb to focus our attention.
 In particular, we might look for important problems that are being neglected by others, or interventions for which there is lots of evidence, and a possibility to gather more (value of information).

 - Quantitative estimates: We might look at studies which estimate the cost-effectiveness of interventions, based on empirical data from randomised control trials (RCTs), althought there aren't RCTs for many of the most promising interventions in animal welfare.

 Each year, tens of billions of animals are raised for meat and slaughtered on factory farms.
 This is many times more than the total number of humans alive today (~7 billion).
 A report on the conditions of modern factory farming by the Humane Society of the United States details how dire these conditions can be.
-Birds raised for chicken are kept in densely populated sheds with large amounts of waste accumulating.
-Egg-laying hens are packed together in small cages.
-Many die of asphyxiation and dehydration while male chicks are ground up alive or gassed.
+Chickens raised for meat are kept in densely populated sheds with large amounts of waste accumulating.
+Egg-laying hens are packed together in small cages, while male chicks are ground up alive or gassed.
 Some dairy cows are kept inside all year round and more than half of them are separated from their calves within 14 hours of birth.
 Breeder pigs are kept in stalls for years where they cannot even turn around.

 It is also becoming clear that factory farming is harming the environment.
 A report by the Food and Agriculture Organization estimates that animal agriculture accounts for 14.5 percent of all human-induced emissions.

 The problem of animal suffering looks even larger in scale when we also consider wild animals, which vastly exceed factory farmed animals in number.
 For example, it’s estimated that between 0.97 and 2.74 trillion wild fish are caught and slaughtered each year for human consumption.
 Many more wild animals suffer in the natural environment.